webix-hub/docs/data/desktop/datastate_state.md

 UIManager helps save and restore only the outer view parameters while inner ones like selection and scrolling direction are saved within the [DataState](api__refs__datastate.html) module.

-Webix components that use this module feature the saving and restoring functionaluty as well:
+Webix components that use this module feature the saving and restoring functionality as well:

 - [datatable](datatable/index.md);
 - [treetable](desktop/treetable.md);